-Join Richard Harrington for an in-depth discussion in this video Focus stacking, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Focus stacking, part of Photoshop: Automation.

 Another script that I like to use is the ability to stack several images together.
 Now, some users doing highly specialized workflow, like merging multiple photos for a large crowd-shot, or taking medical images and stacking and analysing those, already use this command.
 But, for lots of folks, it's incredibly useful.
 Maybe you want to make a collage with multiple layers put together, or even take advantage of something advanced like focus stacking.
 Let's see how it works.
 I'll go ahead into Photoshop, and choose File, Scripts, Load Files into Stack.